-Animal cruelty is not only wrong, It is a crime and against the law in the state of California!
+Animal cruelty is not only wrong.
+It is a crime and against the law in the state of California!
 Animal abuse can also be part of a pattern of other violent acts within families and society.
 Abuse of any kind should be reported to Animal Care Services.
-If you witness or suspect animal cruelty, you should contact Animal Care Services immediately at 562-570-7387.
+If you witness or suspect animal cruelty, contact Animal Care Services immediately at 562-570-7387.

 What constitutes animal cruelty?

-Depending on the severely of the violation every person who maliciously, intentionally, or though neglect inflicts pain, injury, or suffering on an animal, is guilty of an offense.
-These offenses can range from an infraction punishable by a fine of not less than two hundred fifty dollars ($250), nor more than one thousand dollars ($1,000); misdemeanor punishable by imprisonment in the state prison, or by a fine of not more than twenty thousand dollars ($20,000), or by both the fine and imprisonment, or, alternatively, by imprisonment in a county jail for not more than one year, or by a fine of not more than twenty thousand dollars ($20,000), or by both the fine and imprisonment; or felony, and is punishable by imprisonment in a state prison for 16 months, or two or three years, or by a fine not to exceed fifty thousand dollars ($50,000), or by both such fine and imprisonment.
+Depending on the severity of the violation, every person who maliciously, intentionally, or through neglect inflicts pain, injury, or suffering on an animal, is guilty of an offense.
+These offenses can range from an infraction punishable by a fine of not less than two hundred fifty dollars ($250), nor more than one thousand dollars ($1,000), a misdemeanor punishable by imprisonment in the state prison, or by a fine of not more than twenty thousand dollars ($20,000), or by both the fine and imprisonment, or by imprisonment in a county jail for not more than one year, or by a fine of not more than twenty thousand dollars ($20,000), or by both the fine and imprisonment; or felony, and is punishable by imprisonment in state prison for 16 months, or two or three years, or by a fine not to exceed fifty thousand dollars ($50,000), or by both such fine and imprisonment.

-The following is a list California Penal Code sections which regulate animal cruelty issues.
+The following is a list of California Penal Code sections regulating animal cruelty.

 |California Penal Code sections which regulate animal cruelty issues|

 |597 (a)||The malicious and intentional maiming, mutilating, torture, wounding or killing of an animal.|

 |597 (b)||Depriving animal of food, water, or shelter; causing unnecessary suffering.|

 |597 (c)||The intentional maiming or killing of an endangered species.|